Mary Pinchot Meyer

 From Lance Morrow, The Smithsonian, December, 2008

 Morrow hits upon the intrigue, and the thin evidence, that sustains any given theory, even the official one.
-The murder, in the end, drowns in question marks.
+Mary’s murder, in the end, drowns in question marks.

 The possibilities are not binary, simple either-or.
 Instead they dance across our imagination like the colors of a prism, even a kaleidoscope of possibilities.
 In continuum style, some of the takes on her demise.